 You can add and remove function replacements from this list.
-If you enter a function replacement for a function, the replacement function is used when you build the project.
-If you do not enter a replacement, the app uses the type specified in the original MATLAB code for the function.
+If you enter a function replacements for a function, the replacement function is used when you build the project.
+If you do not enter a replacement, the tool uses the type specified in the original MATLAB code for the function.

 Using this table, you can replace the names of the functions but you cannot replace argument patterns.

-If the errors or warnings occur during validation, they are displayed on the Output tab.
+If the errors or warnings occur during validation, they are displayed on the Type Validation Output tab.
 If errors or warning occur:

 On the Variables tab, inspect the proposed types and manually modified types to verify that they are valid.

 On the Function Replacements tab, verify that you have provided function replacements for unsupported functions.

 After validating the proposed fixed-point data types, select Test Numerics to verify the behavior of the fixed-point MATLAB algorithm.
 By default, if you added a test bench to define inputs or run a simulation, the tool uses this test bench to test numerics.
 The tool compares the numerical behavior of the generated fixed-point MATLAB code with the original floating-point MATLAB code.
 If you select to log inputs and outputs for comparison plots, the tool generates an additional plot for each scalar output.
 This plot shows the floating-point and fixed-point results and the difference between them.
 For non-scalar outputs, only the error information is shown.

 If the numerical results do not meet your desired accuracy after fixed-point simulation, modify fixed-point data type settings and repeat the type validation and numerical testing steps.
 You might have to iterate through these steps multiple times to achieve the desired results.